-When subscribers receive messages they find objectionable, they may file complaints or report the carrier to governing bodies, seek damages, or simply stop being a customer.
-All of these things reduce the revenue of or increase costs for carriers.
+When subscribers receive messages they find objectionable, they may file complaints or report the carrier to governing bodies, seek damages or simply stop being a customer.
+All of these things reduce the revenue of or increase the costs for carriers.
 Thus, it is in the best interest of carriers to protect their subscribers from what they consider to be objectionable content.

 How do carriers filter messages?

 There is no standard practice for carrier filtering across all carriers.
-For some, filtering can range from a simple static list of prohibited terms to advanced machine learning systems that work in real time.
+For some, filtering can range from a simple static list of prohibited terms to advanced, machine learning systems that work in real time.
 Regardless of the system, carriers keep their filtering systems closely guarded secrets.
 In turn, PastorsLine cannot say definitively how these systems work or why a particular message was filtered.

 How do I know if my messages are being filtered?

 PastorsLine does not always know or predict when a message has been filtered by a carrier.
-Some carriers falsely report filtered messages as delivered to prevent spammers from reverse engineering filtering systems.
+Some carriers falsely report filtered messages as 'delivered' to prevent spammers from reverse engineering filtering systems.
 In other cases, carriers will tell PastorsLine that a particular message has been filtered.

 How do I prevent my messages from being filtered?

-- Is it a good user experience?
+Is it a good user experience?

 A confusing message to users might seem like someone they don’t know has their contact information.
-Suspicious users are more likely to report messages to their carrier, and when messages are reported to carriers it becomes very likely that future messages from that number or with similar content will be filtered.
+Suspicious users are more likely to report messages to their carrier, and when messages are reported to carriers, it becomes very likely that future messages from that number or with similar content will be filtered.
 In some cases, the user may have forgotten that they requested the message.
 Also, how the message is formatted and written is important: overly long messages, overly capitalized messages, mysterious links, hyperbole, and using aggressive language can raise the level of suspicion users feel about a message.

-- Do users have clear opt out instructions?
+Do users have clear opt out instructions?

-If users do not understand how to opt out, they may feel they have no choice but to contact their carrier to request that messages are blocked.
+If users do not understand how to opt out, they may feel they have no choice but to contact their carrier to request that these messages are blocked.

-- Is a single number being overworked?
+Is a single number being overworked?

-In countries where rate based filtering takes place, sending too many messages from a single phone number or alpha sender ID during a time period could cause that phone number or sender ID to be blacklisted.
+In countries where rate-based filtering takes place, sending too many messages from a single phone number or alpha sender ID during a time period could cause that phone number or sender ID to be blacklisted.

-United States and Canada filtering
+FAQs about filtering in the United States and Canada

 Carriers in the U.S. and Canada appear to be using adaptive (machine learning) software systems to protect their users.
-These systems take into account both the rate of send, as well as the content of the messages and behave very much like email filtering systems.
-Messages receive a cumulative score based on how many messages have come from a phone number during a time period, how many similar messages have transited the carrier’s network, or if the message contains content that makes it a high match for spam.
-Time periods are measured by the second, minute, hour and day.
+These systems take into account both the rate of send, as well as the content of the messages, and behave very much like email filtering systems.
+Messages receive a cumulative score based on how many messages have come from a phone number during a time period, how many similar messages have transited the carrier’s network or if the message contains content that makes it a high match for spam.
+Time periods are measured by the second, minute, hour, and day.

-PastorsLine does not definitively know how many messages can be sent from a long code before a user can expect to hit a filter.
+PastorsLine does not know a definitive number.
 However, we highly recommend following the guidelines mentioned in Messaging Principals and Basic Practices published by CTIA in Jan.
 2017, where CTIA suggests that Application-To-Peer (A2P) Messaging that’s “consistent with typical human operation” should be expected to be deliverable across the messaging ecosystem.
 Some key attributes of typical human operation include:

-- Throughput: 15-60 messages per minute
+Throughput: 15-60 messages per minute

-- Unique Recipients: 200 unique recipients a day (Our solution to increase this amount)
+Unique Recipients: 200 unique recipients a day (Our solution to increase this amount)